nifgraup/node-mime/README.md

 ### mime.load(filepath)

-Load mappings from an Apache ".types" format file
+Load mappings from an Apache ".types" format in the form of a string.

     mime.load('./my_project.types');

-The .types file format is simple -  See the `types` dir for examples.